rajannpatel/landscape-docs/en/landscape-install-manual.md

 RUN_ALL="yes"
 ```
 !!!
 Note:
-    If more performance and availability are needed out of OPL, it's possible to spread out the services amongst several machines.
+    If more performance and availability are needed out of Landscape Server, it's possible to spread out the services amongst several machines.
 In that case, for example, one could run message servers in one machine, application servers in another one, etc.

 The message, application and ping services can be configured to run multiple instances.
 If your hardware has several cores and enough memory (4Gb or more), running two or more of each will improve performance.
 To run multiple instances of a service, just set the value in the respective `RUN_` line to the number of instances.
 For example, if you want to run two message servers, just set:
 ```